Britain's Got Talent series 2: Criticism

 The second series of Britain's Got Talent faced criticism for the involvement of professional performers in the contest.
-Media outlets revealed evidence that the group Escala, who took in the contest in 2008, had previously been involved as guest performers for a wrap party on The X Factor in 2007.
+Media outlets revealed evidence that the group Escala, who took part in the contest in 2008, had previously been involved as guest performers for a wrap party on The X Factor in 2007.
 ITV refuted allegations that this was unfair conduct against other participants, by arguing that the programme's researchers applied the same process and treatment to everyone who auditioned, and that the contest was open to anyone regardless of their experience with the talent they chose to perform with.